1. UK Department of Health Estimated Average Requirements (EAR) are a daily calorie intake of 1940 calories per day for women

 4. Identify three nutrients that you either over-consumed (far above 100%) or under consumed (very low) irregularities you might have (too high or too low)

 On the weekend, I had no vitamin D and very little calcium along with super high amounts of copper.
-High amounts of copper is not necessarily
+High amounts of copper is not necessarily bad because it maintains healthy bones and connective tissue whilst protecting your nerves.

 On week days, I did not consume particularly high amounts of any one nutrients but no vitamin D and very low amounts of vitamin A and Calcium.
 This is not very good because calcium is good for your bones growing and vitmin A is good for your skin and for your hair.
 Since this is important to me, I should probably start eating foods with more vitamin A such as carrots.
 Vitamin D is also a important in making your bones grow, it is not very healthy that I do have enough vitamin D along with calcium.